 This protected shallow area has some lively reef on both sides of the bay.
 The North side is more interesting, but going all the way around the South side of the bay allows for some wonderful diving too.
 Napili Bay is mostly sandy inside with a few protruding rocks.
 Scuba divers are likely to see butterflyfish and large green sea turtles.
 There is also a large Monk Seal that sleeps on this beach.
 You may see him swimming to and from his napping area.

 Often referred to as Old Airport, Kahekili has excellent facilities for a Maui shore dive.
 This shallow dive will expose you to a really phenomenal reef with plenty of sea life.

 Black Rock Point

-The wall along Black Rock extends from the beach to a point with coral and trocal fish.
-Moray eels, turtles, and eagle rays have been seen at this 35 foot shallow dive spot.
-The area is heavily snorkeled and dived, so it’s a more crowded and less of a pristine dive.
+The wall along Black Rock extends from the beach to a point with coral and tropical fish.
+Moray eels, turtles, and eagle rays have been seen at this 35-foot shallow dive spot.
+The area is heavily snorkeled and dived, so it’s a more crowded and less pristine dive.
 The scuba diving is still good, but shallow and currants are common off of the point.
 Be careful of the middle portion of the wall where cliff divers plunge into shallow water.
 This is the biggest danger of diving here.
 It can be a good drift dive around the point if you anticipate the current.